How bears are taking over world stock markets

 LONDON (Reuters) - For investors trying to call the end of the bull run for stocks, the headline performance of the world’s equity markets this year may not be telling the whole story.

-Wall Street's S&P 500 .SPX is up 2.5 percent continuing its longest bull run in history while the MSCI All-Country World Index .dMIWD00000PUS, a widely watched gauge of world stock market health, has lost just 5 percent despite fears of a global trade war and a slowdown in China's growth.
+Wall Street’s S&P 500 is up 2.5 percent continuing its longest bull run in history while the MSCI All-Country World Index, a widely watched gauge of world stock market health, has lost just 5 percent despite fears of a global trade war and a slowdown in China’s growth.

 But according to data analyzed by Reuters, the proportion of stocks, regions and sectors that are technically in a bear market has shot up since the start of January, prompting some analysts to conclude the bull run may already be over.